openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### 2. Bridge and Things Configuration

-Once you'll get needed informations from the Netatmo API, you'll be able to configure bridge and things.
+Once you will get needed informations from the Netatmo API, you will be able to configure bridge and things.

 E.g.